simonmichael/hledger_site/src/faq.md

 hledger register 'amt:>0'
 ```

-## How do I show transactions where money left an account ?
+### How do I show just deposits to, or withdrawals from, an account ?

-You can use `register` with an account and amount query:
+Use `register` with an account and amount query:
 ```cli
 hledger register cash 'amt:<0'
 ```

-If you prefer `aregister`, write it this way (because of aregister's special first argument):
+Or `aregister`, in which case write it like this (because of aregister's special first argument):

 ```cli
 hledger aregister cash cash 'amt:<0'